CrunchyData/postgres-operator/hugo/content/Installation/installation.md

 Modify the Helm templates to suit your requirements.
 The Operator templates in the *conf* directory are essentially the same as found in the Helm chart folder.
 Adjust as mentioned above to customize the installation.

+Also, a pre-installation step is currently required prior to installing the Operator Helm chart.
+Specifically, the following script must be executed prior to installing the chart:

+    ./postgres-operator/chart/gen-pgo-keys.sh

+This script will generate any keys and certificates required to deploy the Operator, and will then place them in the proper directory within the Helm chart.

 ## Quickstart Script
 There is a *quickstart* script found in the following location which seeks to automate a simple Operator deployment onto an existing Kubernetes installation: